tux4kids/Tuxpaint-Android/README.md

 As part of changing the buid process from ant to gradle, the previous paths now hangs on app/src/main/

   * settings.gradle
-    Indicates the directory gardle should build
+    Indicates the directory gradle should build
   * build.gradle
     Common gradle configuration
   * app/build.gradle